Supreme Court Weighs How to Define Violent Felonies Triggering ACCA

 In Stokeling v.
 United States, a Florida man argued that a prior conviction for suddenly snatching a necklace off a woman’s neck should not count as a violent felony.
 In that case, the defendant with two previous robbery convictions pleaded guilty in 2016 to a charge of being a felon in possession of a firearm.
 Prosecutors sought to invoke the ACCA to increase his sentence for the firearms charge.
 Defendant Stokeling argued his prior conviction didn’t qualify as a violent felony under the ACCA.

 Two other combined cases – United States v.
 Stitt and United States v.
 Sims – raise the question of what types of burglary qualify for ACCA enhancement.
-Burglaries are one of a limited number of offenses that ACCA explicitly includes in its definition of a violent felony, but the defendants’ convictions in these cases came under Arkansas and Tennessee burglary laws which lower courts saw as significantly broader than how Supreme Court precedent defines that term, and thus not capable as serving as violent felonies for ACCA purposes.
+Burglary is one of a limited number of offenses that ACCA explicitly includes in its definition of a violent felony.
+Still, the defendants’ convictions in these cases came under Arkansas and Tennessee burglary laws, which lower courts saw as significantly broader than how Supreme Court precedent defines that term and, thus, not capable of serving as violent felonies for ACCA purposes.

-Though the state laws differ from each other in various ways, both authorize burglary prosecutions not just for breaking into residential structures, but also into mobile homes, trailers, and other non-permanent or moveable structures where people might sleep.
-Supreme Court precedent (in its 1990 Taylor decision) excluded vehicles from areas that can be subject to burglary.
-It was the Justice Department which asked the Supreme Court to review the lower court decisions, which it claimed were wrongly decided.
+Though the state laws differ in various ways, both authorize burglary prosecutions for breaking into residential structures and mobile homes, trailers, and other non-permanent or moveable structures where people might sleep.
+Supreme Court precedent (in its 1990 Taylor decision) excluded vehicles from areas subject to burglary.
+The Justice Department asked the Supreme Court to review the lower court decisions, which it claimed were wrongly decided.

-Perhaps because the arguments came at the start of the second week of the Supreme Court’s new term, or because it was the first argument attended by newly installed Justice Brett Kavanaugh, but the high court’s oral argument seemed more light-hearted than is normally the case.
+Perhaps because the arguments came at the start of the second week of the Supreme Court’s new term or because it was the first argument attended by newly installed Justice Brett Kavanaugh, the high court’s oral argument seemed more light-hearted than is usually the case.

 Categories